 Keep in mind that home office deductions are perfectly legitimate business expenses and maybe deducted with confidence in tax returns.
 Nevertheless, they are on the IRS radar as a potential area of abuse.
 So, be sure that you meet all the rules.
 For example, a home office must be a place where you routinely meet clients.
 Alternatively, it must be your primary place of business.
 In addition, the office space must be solely for business.
 However, there is an exception for elder care and daycare centers, where mixed-use facilities are allowed.

 Lastly, be careful that the size of your home office, expressed as a percentage of your entire home, is correctly reported on your tax return.
 IRS auditors have been known to visit home offices with a tape measure.
 So be exact.

 To watch our YouTube Video on this topic, click here!

 To learn more about our firm, Visit our Homepage

-Founded by Gary Massey, Massey and Company is a boutique CPA firm in Atlanta, Georgia serving the needs of small businesses and their owners.
+Massey and Company CPA is a boutique accounting firm located in Atlanta, Georgia serving the tax and accounting needs of small businesses and individuals throughout Georgia.